-Benji Stambouli scored his first goal for the Club as we edged past FK Partizan at the Lane this evening to book our place in the knockout stages of the UEFA Europa League.
+Benji Stambouli scored his first goal for the Club as we edged past FK Partizan at the Lane on Thursday evening to book our place in the knockout stages of the UEFA Europa League.

 The French midfielder – making his seventh appearance since his arrival from Montpellier in the summer - was on hand to slot home early in the second half, a goal which proved to be the match-winner.
 A draw in our final Group C game in Besiktas next month will be enough to secure top spot, after the Turkish side drew 2-2 away to Asteras Tripolis in Thursday night’s other game.